Bad breath: Risk factors and contributing conditions.

 How gum disease can affect your breath.

-- In many cases it's waste products coming from the bacteria that reside in periodontal pockets (some so deep that they're impossible to clean) that cause a person's bad breath.
+- In many cases, it's waste products coming from bacteria harbored in periodontal pockets (some so deep that they're impossible to clean) that cause a person's bad breath.

 - Researchers have found that the amount of odor-causing coating (as measured by weight) that's present on the tongue of people with periodontitis is greater than those in control groups.